tx-pts-dai/template-generic-app/README.md

 # <APPLICATION_NAME>

+## Important
+This template is aimed to be used by external configuration tools such as Tam-cli as for now.
+It is not intended to be instanciated manually as many placeholders and environment variables are initialized or replaced during creation time.

+## Introduction
 This template can be used for a single service or for a mono-repo (multi-service) setup.
 To convert it to a mono-repo:

 1. duplicate `application/` folder